 Teaching Evidence-Based Practice

-Please note this course is only available to students enrolled on either the MSc in Evidence-Based Health Care or the Postgraduate Diploma in Health Research
+Please note the Teaching Evidence-Based Practice module is only available to students enrolled on either the MSc in Evidence-Based Health Care or the Postgraduate Diploma in Health Research.

 Learning to teach with your peers in small groups